mtceballos/SIRENAdoc/SIRENAfunctions.rst

     Once the filter template has been created (:cpp:member:`filter` or :cpp:member:`filterFFT`), pulse height analysis is performed by aligning the template with a pulse and multiplying each point in the template by the corresponding point in the pulse.
 The sum of these products is the energy.

     In the practice, the alignment of the pulse relative to the trigger is not completely accurate, so a number of *n* lags could be used in order to find the peak value of the energy.
-The *n* peak values are fitted to a parabola to find the most accurate energy (:option:`LagsOrNot`).
+The *n* peak values are fitted to a parabola to find the most accurate energy (:option:`LagsOrNot`) and a corrected starting time.

     a) **OPTFILT** and **WEIGHTM** (= **I2R** or **I2RALL**, **I2RNOL** or **I2RFITTED**) (see :ref:`optimalFilter_WEIGHTM`)